-- Arrive at class punctually and wait outside until any previous class has left. - Have the books and materials necessary for the lesson. - Enter the room quietly and sit in the usual seat (seating is at the discretion of the teacher). - Immediately open books ready for work, without having to be told. - Get on with work in an orderly manner. - Remain seated during the lesson unless otherwise directed. - Observe the usual norms of politeness (e.g. keep quiet while the teacher is talking; put up hand in response to general questioning and wait until invited to answer). - Not eat or chew, or drink anything other than water, during class. - Not leave any litter or indulge in graffiti. - Note details of homework in Learning Organiser. - When instructed to do so pack up books and ensure working area is tidy. - Leave class in an orderly fashion.
+- Arrive at class punctually and wait outside until any previous class has left. - Have the books and materials necessary for the lesson. - Enter the room quietly and sit in the usual seat (seating is at the discretion of the teacher). - Immediately open books ready for work, without having to be told. - Get on with work in an orderly manner. - Remain seated during the lesson unless otherwise directed. - Observe the usual norms of politeness (e.g. keep quiet while the teacher is talking; put up hand in response to general questioning and wait until invited to answer). - Not eat or chew, or drink anything other than water, during class. - Not leave any litter or gnerate graffiti. - Note details of homework in Learning Organiser. - When instructed to do so pack up books and ensure working area is tidy, with chair or stool pushed under the table. - Leave class in an orderly fashion.